tos-in1/QueBox-Profit-Intelligence-project/README.md

-# sql-data-warehouse-project
+# Data Warehouse and Analytics Project
-Building a modern data warehouse with SQL Server, including ETL processes, data modeling and analytics
+I warmly welcome you to this data warehouse and analytics project, from building a warehouse to generating actionableinsights.
+As a portfolio project, it highlights industry best practices in data engineering and analytics.